JamFox/quartz.jamfox.dev/content/Media/Evangelion.md

 Asuka overjoyed that mother is watching over her and she has barrier from everyone else.
 MP evas then rip that barrier, proving her wrong.

 Misato motivating shinji, comforting him only way she knows?
 Bit of groomer vibes???
+But after all eva started with shinji looking for misato, looking at a postcard she sent her, with her pic on it that had arrows pointing to her boobs and with a lipstick kiss on it

 Asuka finally rejects shinji: finally understood how empty shinji was, or how empty her need for shinjis approval was.
 "How disgusting"